- My name is Shalev Man, I'm a professional photographer and artist since 2009.

 - "Photo-Rider", an extreme and adventurous form of photography, but as a complete beginner I couldn't find a lot of demand for it, so I ended up working for a cottage housing web portal in the north of Israel, and immediately started photographing lots of cottages all over the north and center of Israel.

-It was nice, but I wanted to develop more from that area, so I started with
+It was nice, but I wanted to develop more from that area, so I went deeper into

 - commercial photography.